Kryvyi Rih: Landmarks

 Kryvyi Rih's buildings display a variety of architectural styles, ranging from eclecticism to contemporary architecture.
 The widespread use of red brick and block apartments characterize the city.
 Much of the architecture in the city was built during its prosperous days as a center for the ore trade.
 Just outside the immediate city center is a large number of former factories.
-Some have been totally destroyed; others are in desperate need of restoration.
+Some have been totally destroyed.
+Others are in desperate need of restoration.

 Stalinist architecture was the predominant style of postwar apartments, of 5 to 7 stories.
 City Hall is the best example of The decree On liquidation of excesses.
-Khrushchyovka is a type of low-cost, concrete-paneled or brick three- to five-storied apartment building which was developed in the USSR during the early 1960s.
-It was named after Nikita Khrushchev, then premier of the Soviet government.
+Khrushchyovka are a type of low-cost, concrete-paneled or brick three- to five-storied apartment building which was developed in the USSR during the early 1960s.
+They are named after Nikita Khrushchev, then premier of the Soviet government.
 Dozens of these aging buildings around the city are now past their design lifetime.
-There are six microdistricts.